The River Thames is a tidal river.

 I set out with the goal to get photos in low and high tides and to do that, I needed to visit the site twice.
 The photos below are in chronological order.

-Shortly after I took the above photo, I illegally walked down to the shore (it’s private property) and met an older couple who “were in London for the day to see the horses” because “the horses were constructed in a garage in their village”.
+Shortly after I took the above photo, I illegally walked down to the shore (it’s private property) and met a couple who “were in London for the day to see the horses” because “the horses were constructed in a garage in their village”.
 The gent was kind enough to take a photo of me with the horses.

 After photo-oping, I walked back up to the riverwalk and took the photo below from a slightly different angle from my first photo.
 Note how much the water level has increased in the 10 minutes from when my 1:48pm photo was taken.